-Nikki completed a PhD in Musical Composition at The University of Birmingham titled ‘Blurring the Lines Between Field Recording, Soundscape Composition and Acousmatic Music’ in 2021.
+She holds a PhD in Musical Composition from The University of Birmingham, her thesis was titled ‘Blurring the Lines Between Field Recording, Soundscape Composition and Acousmatic Music’.
 The practice-led research project investigated the relationship between field recordings and the genres of pure field recording composition, soundscape composition and acousmatic composition in her own practice and reflected upon how this relates to practitioners in the field, acquired through a series of interviews.
-Participants included Leah Barclay, Jonty Harrison, Francisco López, Brona Martin, Claude Schryer, Chris Watson and Hildegard Westerkamp.

 "The formal debut from this Birmingham, UK artist captures and cajoles aural corings from the South African wilderness — bugs, birds, larger mammals, nature’s sundry sighs.
 Superficial spins, blessedly, permit one to tour without a travel visa, a sun visor, or repellant-infused SPF-50, awash in weather patterns and ecosystem flirts.
 Yet Sounds Of Mmabolela truly comes to life when it artificially snaps into focus.
 The edges of animal sounds are ground together like flints in service of subtle sparks.
 This happens when you aren't quite listening closely enough.
 As “Paddabolela” concludes with chirps and cries massing in a waveform tempest, the outdoors ambience marvellously initiates a tangled staccato on “Limpopo”. - Review in The Wire Magazine, January 2021, Issue 443